michellepealo/library/ecs-supplements/unit-4-microbit/2-input.md

 *The students will be able to...*

-- Identify sensors on the Micro:Bit microcontroller used to trigger input events
+- Identify sensors on the Micro\:Bit microcontroller used to trigger input events
-- Read, debug, trace, and write code using the MakeCode platform for the Micro:Bit using input event blocks to create interactive interfaces
+- Read, debug, trace, and write code using the MakeCode platform for the Micro\:Bit using input event blocks to create interactive interfaces